cgalab/pao-flip/README.md

 # License
-pao-f is written in C++ and uses CGAL.
+pao-flip is written in C++ and uses CGAL.
 Copyright (C) 2019 - Günther Eder - geder@cs.sbg.ac.at

 This program is free software: you can redistribute it and/or modify